shawon-iitju-48/Problem-Solving-/README.md

 ## Programming Problem's Solutions

-This repository aims to provide the solution for a large quantity of problems from programming websites, competitions and interview questions.
-The majority of solutions found here were from my years of study and practice.
+This repository aims to provide solutions for a large number of problems from various programming websites, competitions, and interview questions.
+The majority of solutions here were developed during my years of study and practice.

-<h3>Online Judge</h3>
+### Online Judge
+1. **LeetCode**
-1. Codeforces <br>
+2. Codeforces
-2. Codechef <br>
+3. Codechef
-3. UVA <br>
+4. UVA
-4. CSES <br>
+5. CSES
-5. LightOJ
+6. LightOJ